GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

     --- Gavin

 Once you have a project sketch, you should aim to prototype the entire workflow [#]_ as fast as possible, including getting to the point of quantifying performance.
-"Fast" refers to both implementation time (crude code is the goal!)
-AND computation time with the latter often achieved by using a minimal amount of data.
+"Fast" refers to both implementation time (crude code is the goal) AND computation time with the latter often achieved by using a minimal amount of data.

 You will learn a lot from this process, including the types of tests you will need to write to ensure :ref:`correctness <correctness>`.